 One bald faced hornet alone packs a powerful, painful sting.
 Hundreds of hornets live in each colony, and it doesn’t take much to cause them to sense danger and swarm the source of that danger.
-Therefore, getting rid of bald faced hornets is something that needs to be approached carefully and delicately, and is not recommended without the help of a professional pest control expert, so you'll be needing the help of a bald faced hornet exterminator.
+Therefore, getting rid of bald faced hornets is something that needs to be approached carefully and delicately.
+And since it is not recommended without the guidance of a professional pest control expert, so you'll be needing the help of a bald faced hornet exterminator.

 Identifying Bald Faced Hornet Nests

 The first step when determining how to get rid of paper wasps or a bald faced hornet nest is to verify that what you are looking at is, indeed, a bald faced hornet nest.
 Fortunately, bald faced hornets make quite distinctive nests that are somewhat easy to identify once you know what you’re looking for.

 Bald faced hornet nests are large, with some measuring nearly three feet in length.
 The nests are made of a paper-like substance made from pulp.
 The nests typically hang from tree branches, attics, scaffolding, gutters, light fixtures, and anywhere else that provides a source of shelter and can physically support the weight of the nest.